iWaNadai/JXT-Pharma-Notes/content/Notes/Perspectives in Pharmacy/Evolution of Pharmacy.md

 Galen's many procedures in compounding medicine have their own counterparts in modern compounding laboratories and procedures.

-He had many other contributions, such as hid work on the subject of anatomy from his work on pigs ( "the animal most similar to man" according to Galen ) and monkeys, as well as his introduction of several pharmaceutical drugs such as willow bark and landanum ( an opium tincture ) as anaethetics
+He had many other contributions, such as did work on the subject of anatomy from his work on pigs ( "the animal most similar to man" according to Galen ) and monkeys, as well as his introduction of several pharmaceutical drugs such as willow bark and landanum ( an opium tincture ) as anesthetics
 #### King Frederick II
 King Frederick II was the ruler of the Kingdom of Two Sicilies.
 He contributed to the field of pharmacy by allowing the separation of the practice of pharmacy for the first time in Europe ( Edict of 1231 ).
 #### Girolamo Savonarola